-GOAL: Where appropriate, the Town will work with residents and CRMC to maintain existing and identify new points of public access.
+GOAL: The Town will work with residents and CRMC to maintain existing and identify new points of public access and maintain existing ROWs to ensure public safety and accessibility.

 PA1: The Town shall continue its efforts to determine which public access points require maintenance.
 The Town shall develop and implement a plan for long-term maintenance of rights-of-way, including regular trash removal, periodic mowing and annual brush removal.
 The Town shall seek maintenance permits from CRMC for all brush removal, grading, and other activities which require permitting.
 Action Agents - THC, Town Council, Town Administrator, Planning Department, Department of Public Works.
 Time Frame: 1 year to develop a maintenance plan, then ongoing.